timg021/UTR_public/README.md

 See MsctKirkland/ReadmeUTR.txt file for usage instructions.
 (3) pdb - simple programs for manipulation of XYZ files.
 See pdb/ReadmePdb.txt for usage instructions.
 (4) pdb-compare - simple program for comparing pairs of XYZ files.
 See pdb-compare/ReadmePdb-compare.txt for usage instructions.

+The folder fftwlib contains FFTW (Fast Fourier Transform) modules used by the main programs listed above.
+Details about FFTW libraries and how to compile them under different OS can found here: https://www.fftw.org/.
+The user may prefer to compile their own versions of these libraries.
+Note that both single-precision (float) and double-precision (double = default) 2D and 3D FFT routines may be required.

+The folders XArrayLibrary and TemsimLibrary contain auxilliary modules used for compilation of the 4 main programs listed above.
+XArrayLibrary mostly contains general-purpose C++ templates implementing 1D, 2D and 3D matrices and mathematical operations on them.
+TemsimLibrary contains various modules used by MsctKirlkand, pdb and pdb-compare programs.
+See individual modules for details.